Network affiliate: Network owned-and-operated stations

-In Brazil, government regulations limit the number of owned-and-operated stations that a television network can own based on the percentage of total national market reach.
-As a result, the five main national networks tend to have O&Os only in the metropolitan areas of Rio de Janeiro and São Paulo and mainly rely on affiliates to carry their programming outside of those two areas.
-The metropolitan areas of Belo Horizonte, Brasília, Manaus, and Recife are examples of those who have both O&Os and affiliates.
-For instance, Rede Globo and RedeTV have O&Os in Recife, but RecordTV and SBT do not.
-TV Cultura, Rede Brasil de Televisão, and TV Gazeta only have one owned-and-operated station each; those networks are smaller than the five major networks by market reach.
+In Brazil, since 2024, government regulations limit the number of owned-and-operated stations that a television network can own on a maximum of 20 stations.
+Before that, this number was limited to just five stations, and as a result, the five main national networks tend to have O&Os only in large metropolitan areas such as São Paulo, Rio de Janeiro and Belo Horizonte, and mainly rely on affiliates to carry their programming to other areas of the country.
+The metropolitan areas of Recife and Manaus are examples of those who have both O&Os and affiliates.
+For instance, TV Globo and RedeTV! have O&Os in Recife, but Record, SBT and Band do not.
+TV Cultura, Rede Brasil and TV Gazeta only have one owned-and-operated station each; those networks are smaller than the five major networks by market reach.

 In Canada, the Canadian Radio-Television and Telecommunications Commission (CRTC) has significantly more lenient rules regarding media ownership.
 As such, most television stations, regardless of market size, are now O&Os of their respective networks, with only a few true affiliates remaining (mainly located in smaller cities).
 The Canadian Broadcasting Corporation originally relied on a large number of privately owned affiliates to disseminate its radio and television programming.
 However, since the 1960s, most of the CBC Television affiliates have become network owned-and-operated stations or retransmitters.
 CBC Radio stations are now entirely O&O.

 While network-owned stations will normally carry the full programming schedule of the originating network (save for major local events), an affiliate is independently owned and typically under no obligation to do so.
 This is especially the case for network shows airing outside the network's primetime hours.
 Affiliated stations often buy supplementary programming from another source, such as a broadcast syndication service, or another television network which otherwise does not have coverage in the station's broadcast area.
 Some affiliates may air such programs instead of those from their primary network affiliation; a common example of this was the popular syndicated science fiction drama series Star Trek: The Next Generation (1987–1994).
 Some network affiliates may also choose to air season games involving local sports teams in lieu of network programming.